 Students represent Oakwood in Science Olympiad regional tournaments each spring.
 Each rigorous academic interscholastic competition consists of a series of different hands-on, interactive, challenging and inquiry-based events in the various disciplines of biology, earth science, environmental science, chemistry, physics, engineering and technology.
 Competition continues at the state level for teams earning first or second place in Divisions B and C.

 Middle School Math Club joins with Upper School Math Club to compete in on-campus and off-campus mathematics competitions at the local, regional, state, and potentially national level.
 The competitions we enter include MOEMS (Math Olympiads for Elementary and Middle School Students), MathCounts, Pam Pack Math Competition at Washington High School, and the ECU Math Competition.
 Our club members also compete in the AMC-8, 10, and 12 competitions and the Noetic Math Competitions as we compete in those as whole school events administered in our math classrooms.
-The goals of the Math Club program reflect those of MOEMS:

 Ms. Robin Clapper, Advisor